-One day a righteous person came to Sodom; he knew what Sodom was, so he came to save it from sin, from destruction.
+One day a righteous person, came to Sodom; he knew what Sodom was, so he came to save it from sin, from destruction.
 He preached to the people.
 "Please do not be murderers, do not be thieves.
 Do not be silent and do not be indifferent."
 He went on preaching day after day, maybe even picketing.
 But no one listened.
 He was not discouraged.
 He went on preaching for years.
-Finally someone asked him, "Rabbi, why do you do that?
+Finally, someone asked him, "Rabbi, why do you do that?
 Don't you see it is no use?"
 He said, "I know it is of no use, but I must.
-And I will tell you why: In the beginning I thought I had to protest and to shout in order to change them.
+And I will tell you why: in the beginning I thought I had to protest and to shout in order to change them.
 I have given up this hope.

 Now I know I must picket and scream and shout so that they should not change me."
-(Words from a Witness, pg 48)

-Speaking as the spiritual leader of the Jewish community of South County, I ask you not to comfort us, not to pray for us, not to offer flowers and sympathy.
-I want you to be as angry as I am.
-And I want you to use your anger to change the culture of bigotry, anti-Semitism, racism, Islamophobia, and all the other "antis" in which we are drowning.
-Picket and scream and shout against the hatred that is consuming our beloved country.
-It is not too late to change them.
-But in the process let's make sure they never change us.
+Speaking as the spiritual leader of the Jewish community of South Valley, I ask you not to comfort us, not to pray for us, not to offer us sympathy.

+I want you to be as determined as I am to change the culture of bigotry, anti-Semitism, racism, Islamophobia, and all the other "antis" in which we are drowning.

+Use all of the emotions this hate crime stirred in you to create change in our beloved country.

+It is not too late.

-Debbie Israel is rabbi at Congregation Emeth, located in Morgan Hill.
+Rabbi Debbie Israel is the rabbi of Congregation Emeth in Morgan Hill.
+She wrote this column for Morgan Hill Life.